kartikk221/hyper-express/README.md

 See [`> [Benchmarks]`](https://web-frameworks-benchmark.netlify.app/result?l=javascript) for **performance metrics** against other webservers in real world deployments.

 ## Documentation
-HyperExpress v6 **supports** Node.js 18, 20, 22 and 23 and can be installed using Node Package Manager (`npm`).
+HyperExpress v7 supports the active even-numbered Node.js release lines **22, 24, and 26** and can be installed using Node Package Manager (`npm`).
+HyperExpress remains CommonJS-only and preserves its existing snake_case API.
 ```
 npm i hyper-express
 ```

 HyperExpress uses the native uWebSockets.js addon.
 Its prebuilt binaries support Tier 1 macOS and Windows platforms, and glibc-based Tier 1 Linux distributions.
-Alpine Linux uses musl instead of glibc and is not officially supported by uWebSockets.js; use a Debian or Ubuntu based Node.js image for reliable container deployments.
+Alpine Linux uses musl instead of glibc; plain Alpine and Alpine with `gcompat` are not supported because the native addon can terminate with `SIGSEGV`.
+Use a Debian or Ubuntu based Node.js image for reliable container deployments.

+- See [`> [Migrating from v6 to v7]`](./docs/Migration-v7.md) for breaking changes and newly exposed APIs.
 - See [`> [Examples & Snippets]`](./docs/Examples.md) for small and **easy-to-use snippets** with HyperExpress.
 - See [`> [Server]`](./docs/Server.md) for creating a webserver and working with the **Server** component.
 - See [`> [Router]`](./docs/Router.md) for working with the modular **Router** component.